agkozak/zcomet/index.md

 Did you ever dream of having a clean-looking `.zshrc` and still getting to the first prompt quickly?
 Are you tired of tortured syntax and [deferred initialization voodoo](https://github.com/romkatv/zsh-bench/tree/874e3650489538bb14e1000370240520f61de346#deferred-initialization)?
 Whether you are new to Zsh or a seasoned user, `zcomet` can be a convenient and efficient way to manage plugins.

-A plugin manager has a few vital tasks:
+A plugin manager has a few basic requirements:

   * Cloning plugin repositories
   * Updating plugins
   * Sourcing plugin initialization scripts
   * Managing `FPATH`

 A good plugin manager should also handle completions intelligently (`compinit` and `compdef`) and compile scripts (especially the completions dump file). `zcomet` does all this and more.
-If you were to write a very careful `.zshrc` that did all of these things, it could potentially be very fast, but it would be long, complex, and hard to manage.
+If you were to write a very careful `.zshrc` that did all of these things without using a plugin manager, it could potentially be very fast, but it would be long, complex, and hard to manage.
 In `zcomet`, it would be as simple as

 ```sh
 # Load zcomet